bpfman/bpfman/docs/bpfd/configuration.md

 user and user group when running as a systemd or non-root process.

 Valid fields:

-- type: Specify if the endpoint will listen on a TCP or Unix domain socket.
+- **type**: Specify if the endpoint will listen on a TCP or Unix domain socket.
 Valid values: ["tcp"|"unix"]
-- enabled: Configure whether bpfd should listen on the endpoint.
+- **enabled**: Configure whether bpfd should listen on the endpoint.
 Valid values: ["true"|"false"]
-- address: Exclusive to TCP sockets.
+- **address**: Exclusive to TCP sockets.
 Specify the address the endpoint should listen on.
 Valid values: Any valid IPv4 or IPv6 address.
-- port: Exclusive to TCP sockets.
+- **port**: Exclusive to TCP sockets.
 Specify the port bpfd should listen on.
 Valid values: An integer between 1024 and 65535.
-- path: Exclusive to Unix sockets.
+- **path**: Exclusive to Unix sockets.
 Specify the path where the socket will be created.
 Valid values: A valid unix path.

-### Loading Programs at system launch time
+### Loading Programs at System Launch

-bpfd allows the user to specify certain bpf programs to always be loaded every time the daemon is started.
+bpfd allows the user to specify certain eBPF programs to always be loaded every time the daemon is started.
 To do so simply create `.toml` files in the `/etc/bpfd/programs.d` directory with the following syntax:

 **NOTE:** Users can specify multiple programs in a single `.toml` file OR multiple `.toml` files